sewenew/redis-plus-plus/README.md

 Redis redis(options);
 ```

 You can also connect to Redis server with a URI.
-However, in this case, you can only specify *host* and *port*, or *UNIX socket path*.
+However, in this case, you can only specify *host* and *port*, or *Unix Domain Socket path*.
 In order to specify other options, you need to use `ConnectionOptions` and `ConnectionPoolOptions`.

 ```
 // Single connection to the given host and port.